Wondering about the cost to cover sheep yards? Asking, how much does it cost to build a sheep yard cover?

 Choosing the right height for your sheep yard cover can help ensure there is adequate access to the cover and airflow through the cover while still providing shelter from the weather.
 The most common heights for sheep yard covers are 3 metres to 3.5 metres, however heights of around 4 metres with partially clad walls or gable infills on the cover are also becoming popular.

-When it comes to the coverage over your yards, to get the most out of your cover, we recommend allowing an extra metre of so coverage on each side (if the site allows) to provide the best weather protection over your yards.
+When it comes to the coverage over your yards, we recommend allowing an extra metre of so coverage on each side (if the site allows) to provide the best weather protection over your yards.

 The cost of materials directly impacts the cost of the project.
 This includes the price of structural steel, hot-dip galvanising the columns and trusses and the cladding you choose to use.

-Our yard covers are made from heavy-duty UB columns and open web trusses.
-So the cost to build a sheep yard cover is influence by the steel market.
+Action yard covers are made from heavy-duty UB columns and open web trusses.
+So the cost to build a sheep yard cover is influenced by the steel market.

-You can learn about 2023 steel prices in this article – Are Steel Prices Decreasing?
+You can learn more in this article – Steel Prices In 2024 – Up Or Down?

 The third main factor that will influence the cost of your yard cover project, is how you choose to customise your yard cover.